-- 6.1 The GDPR is intended not to prevent the processing of Personal Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
+- 6.1 The UK GDPR is intended not to prevent the processing of Personal Data, but to ensure that it is done fairly and without adversely affecting the rights of the Data Subject.
 The Data Subject must be told who the Data Controller is (in this case the Trust), who the Data Controller's representative is (in this case the DPO), the purpose for which the data is to be Processed by us, and the identities of anyone to whom the Data may be disclosed or transferred. - 6.2 For Personal Data to be processed lawfully, certain conditions have to be met.
-These may include: - 6.2.1 where we have the Consent of the Data Subject; - 6.2.2 where it is necessary for the performance of a Contract; - 6.2.3 where it is necessary for compliance with a legal obligation; - 6.2.4 where processing is necessary to protect the vital interests of the Data Subject or another person; - 6.2.5 where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.3 Personal data may only be processed for the specific purposes notified to the Data Subject when the data was first collected, or for any other purposes specifically permitted by the Act.
+These may include: - 6.2.1 where we have the Consent of the Data Subject; - 6.2.2 where it is necessary for the performance of a Contract; - 6.2.3 where it is necessary for compliance with a legal obligation; - 6.2.4 where processing is necessary to protect the vital interests of the Data Subject or another person;

+- 6.2.5 to pursue our legitimate interests (or those of a third party) for purposes where they are not overridden because the processing prejudices the interests or fundamental rights and freedoms of Data Subjects; - 6.2.6 where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 6.3 Personal data may only be processed for the specific purposes notified to the Data Subject when the data was first collected, or for any other purposes specifically permitted by the DPA 2018.
 This means that Personal Data must not be collected for one purpose and then used for another.
 If it becomes necessary to change the purpose for which the data is processed, the Data Subject must be informed of the new purpose before any processing occurs. - 6.4 Special Category/Sensitive Personal Data